Hospitality software launched

-After 18 months development work, Richard Drummond, Jon Erasmus and Ronald Tweedie have launched Hop, a cloud-based system for operating various hotel functions from any smart device or phone.
+After 18 months development work, Richard Drummond, Jon Erasmus and Ronald Tweedie have launched Hop, a cloud-based system allowing guests to operate various hotel functions such as checking-in from any smart device or phone.

 CEO and designer Jon Erasmus, was also behind the Inverness Brewery, said: “We are market disruptors trying to help our own industry.

 “As hoteliers ourselves, we were becoming increasingly frustrated at lots of expensive legacy-based systems designed in the early 2000s, with bits bolted on and run by other companies.